Medicine Bow-Routt Nfs & Thunder Basin Ng

 The guard station sits in a grassy clearing surrounded by a mixed conifer forest at an elevation of 7,800 feet.
 Mountains define the landscape and La Prele Creek flows nearby.

 Wildlife viewing is abundant near the cabin, including elk and deer.
-Migratory birds, squirrels and an occasional black bear find habitat in the forest as well.
+Migratory birds, squirrels and an occasional black bear or moose find habitat in the forest as well.

 Twin Peaks Trail